 Helping Coastal Communities Plan for Climate Change

-The vulnerability of coastal residents to loss of life and property damage from storm-surge flooding has already proven extensive in recent years.
+The vulnerability of coastal residents to loss of life and property damage from storm-surge flooding has proven extensive in recent years.
 Rising sea levels and loss of coastal wetlands will likely increase with the danger of tropical storms and hurricanes.
 And changing climate patterns could make large and powerful storms more common.
 Although these changes are deeply uncertain and difficult to predict, policymakers cannot afford to ignore them.

 Some of the most valuable and productive areas of the United States are in low-lying coastal areas vulnerable to storm surges and flooding.
 The population in these areas continues to grow.
 Climate change is increasing sea levels, likely making dangerous storms more frequent and intensifying the effect of storm surges.
 These incidents have compounded the problem of coastal vulnerability in areas like the Atlantic Seaboard and the Gulf Coast.

 Spurred by Hurricanes Katrina and Rita in 2005, the State of Louisiana, through its Coastal Protection and Restoration Authority (CPRA), decided to systematically address its coastal challenges by developing a Comprehensive Master Plan for a Sustainable Coast.
 The CPRA recognized it had hundreds of potential projects to consider, myriad stakeholders with competing interests and objectives, and significant uncertainties regarding climate change.